-But upon closer inspection, it seems rather unclear in what sense does this mean that the problem is solved.
-If we take the view that the quantum state represents the reality ``out there", as would be necessary in any realistic interpretation of Quantum theory (rather than, say, the view b) of section III), we would still face an serious interpretative issue because the equation in 3 above, continues to represent a situation in which the two alternatives Dead and Alive coexist (even if they do not interfere).
+One might want to accept this as reasonable.
+However upon closer inspection, it seems rather unclear in what sense does this mean that the problem is solved.
+If we take the view that the quantum state represents the reality ``out there", as would be necessary in any realistic interpretation of Quantum Theory (rather than, say, the view {\bf b) } of section III), we would still face a serious interpretative issue, simply because the equation in item 3 above, continues to represent a situation in which the two alternatives Dead and Alive cat coexist (even if they do not interfere).

-At this point, we need to rely on an interpretational instruction, for which must be, one of the following two OPTIONS:
+At this point, we need to rely on an interpretational instruction, for which there appears to be none else but one of the following two OPTIONS:

-5a) ``One of the two ALTERNATIVES becomes reality, and the other disappears".
-This is, of course, analogous to the collapse (or Bohr's reduction postulate) .
+\begin{itemize} \item {\bf 5a)} ``One of the two ALTERNATIVES becomes reality, and the other disappears".
+This is, of course, analogous to the collapse (or reduction postulate).
 So we are almost back to square one.